From Our Farm to Your Table

 From left to right: Sjako, Amanda, Amy, Benjamin, Sam, Ana, Jason, Tessa, Victor, Norah, Darren, Matt, Melissa, Margot, Ben, Darbi, Margie

 When we purchased the farm in 1993 we continued milking in that same 1967 parlour for another 19 years with improvements made along the way.
 As time went on, the barn was starting to show its age and we knew that we would either have to do a major renovation or build something new.
 We made the decision to build new and planning began in 2008 to build a brand new facility with robotic milking.
 Matt played a very active part in the planning and building of the new barn.
 We started building this new barn in July of 2011 and we moved the cows into the barn on April 4, 2012.
-The barn can house sixty milk cows plus maternity cows and dry cows and up to twenty-four calves.
+The barn can house sixty milk cows plus maternity cows, dry cows, and up to twenty-four calves.
 Robotic milking is a totally new lifestyle for our family with no one having to get up at 3am!
-We are enjoying the new barn and the more restful milking lifestyle and the cows enjoy having access to eating, drinking, sleeping and milking 24 hours a day.
+We are enjoying the new barn and the more restful milking lifestyle, and the cows enjoy having access to eating, drinking, sleeping and milking 24 hours a day.

 Matt, Margie, and Ben do the majority of the work on the farm (Darbi works off the farm and helps out when she is off) and we hire occasional workers during crop season.
 We each have our strengths on the farm and together we work to take care of the land and produce the best quality product from healthy and happy cows.
 We are privileged to see our grandchildren visit and get to experience the great life that farming is, and we hope and pray that this will continue into the future.
 We are a true family farm that loves the life and the opportunities we have been blessed with.
 And now a new dream begins with Cowichan Milk Company.
 This is something that has long been talked about, and we are excited to take on this new venture to bottle our milk and sell it to the Cowichan Valley community.